Karthik-008/LL1_Parser_First_Follow_Java/First_Follow/README.md

 - `src`: the folder to maintain sources

--- First_follow.java: The main class containing the entry point for the program.
+- `First_follow.java`: The main class containing the entry point for the program.
--- First.java: This class defines functions for calculating the first sets of non-terminals and terminals in the grammar.
+- `First.java`: This class defines functions for calculating the first sets of non-terminals and terminals in the grammar.
--- Follow.java: This class implements functions for computing the follow sets of non-terminals in the grammar.
+- `Follow.java`: This class implements functions for computing the follow sets of non-terminals in the grammar.

 - `lib`: the folder to maintain dependencies